awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-health.md

 After you disable the organizational view feature, AWS Health stops aggregating events for all other accounts in your organization\.
 This also disables trusted access for you automatically\.

-You can disable trusted access using either the AWS Health console or the AWS Organizations console\.
+You can disable trusted access using either the AWS Health or AWS Organizations tools\.

 **Important**
 We strongly recommend that whenever possible, you use the AWS Health console or tools to disable integration with Organizations\.
 This lets AWS Health perform any clean up that it requires, such as deleting resources or access roles that are no longer needed by the service\.
 Proceed with these steps only if you can’t disable integration using the tools provided by AWS Health\.